Purpose and Regulatory Authority

 - The regulations of the Department of Health and Human Services

-The IRB is compliant to these regulations through the Office of Human Research Protections (OHRP) as it pertains to human subject research.
+The IRB is compliant with these regulations through the Office of Human Research Protections (OHRP) as it pertains to human subject research.
 In its attention to Federal regulatory compliance, the IRB reviews and approves, and conducts periodic review of biomedical and social-behavioral research involving human subjects.

 All research studies must be reviewed and approved by the IRB before initiation.
 This includes all research conducted by Danbury Hospital, New Milford Hospital, and Western Connecticut Medical Group physicians, staff and students, and any research which takes place or recruits subjects on these premises.